-There is a taxi rank in front of the train station, and it is a short trip to any of the hotels.
-For those that travel light and prefer to walk, the hotels listed on our site are within a 15 minute walk from the train station.
+There is a taxi rank in front of the train station, and it is a short trip to any of the hotels and hostels.
+For those that travel light and prefer to walk, the hotels listed on our site are within a 15-minute walk from the train station.

-You should aim to arrive in Tomar no later than 2pm on Saturday, July 11th in order to be on time for registration and the first rehearsal.
+Enhanced Choral Programme: singers should aim to arrive in Tomar by 3pm on Saturday 15th July 2023 in order to be on time for registration and the first rehearsal.

-Festival choir participants generally have an average of six hours of rehearsal per day, in the morning (9.30am-1pm) and in the afternoon/evening (4-7pm) with coffee breaks.
-The long lunch-break allows time for a swim, a siesta or for exploring Tomar’s many interesting sights.
+Choral programme participants generally have an average of six hours of rehearsal per day, in the morning (9.30am-1pm) and in the afternoon/evening (3-6pm or 4-7pm) with coffee breaks.
+The long lunch break allows time for a swim, a siesta or for exploring Tomar’s many interesting sights.

-On concert days, the afternoon rehearsal is altered according to the dress rehearsal schedule of each concert venue and/or to allow for travel.
-The concert schedule is available here www.zezerearts.com/festival-programme.
+On concert days, rehearsal timings are altered according to the dress rehearsal schedule of each concert venue and/or to allow for travel.

-An outline schedule will be issued in advance, while a detailed schedule will be issued daily to enable us to adapt to the needs of the music.
+An outline schedule will be issued to all participants in advance, with a detailed schedule also being issued daily during the festival to enable us to adapt to the needs of the music.

-For those who booked for singing lessons, you will be introduced to your teacher during the first rehearsal and will schedule your 3 lessons directly with your teacher.
+Participants who have booked for individual singing lessons: you will be introduced to your teacher during the first rehearsal and will schedule your lessons directly with them.

 Your music scores/details of editions to purchase will be sent to you in advance.

-All concerts are free, and no advance booking is required.
+Entry to all concerts is free of charge, and no advance booking is required.
 Your visitors may wish to arrive early to ensure a seat in some of the smaller venues.